xin-huang/dadi-cli/README.md

     dadi-CLI GenerateFs --vcf ./examples/data/1KG.YRI.CEU.biallelic.nonsynonymous.snps.withanc.strict.vcf.gz --pop-info ./examples/data/1KG.YRI.CEU.popfile.txt --pop-ids YRI CEU --projections 216 198 --polarized --output ./examples/results/1KG.YRI.CEU.nonsynonymous.snps.unfold.fs

-Here `./examples/data/1KG.YRI.CEU.popfile.txt` is a file providing the population information for each individuals.
+Here `./examples/data/1KG.YRI.CEU.popfile.txt` is a file providing the population information for each individual.
 In the population information file, each line contains two fields.
 The first field is the name of the individual, and the second field is the name of the population that the individual belongs to.
 For example,

     NA12718	CEU
     NA12748	CEU